About Healthcare Professionals Patients News Join Us Investor Relations Contact Us

 3. Inflate the balloon to open the blockage.

-4. Place peripheral artery disease stents to support the artery walls.
+4. Place peripheral artery disease stent to support the artery walls.
 Additional stents may be needed for severe blockages.

 5. Remove the catheter and close the incision.
 Recovery involves mild discomfort at the incision site which improves with medication and activity.
 Walking and light exercise aid healing and circulation.
 Follow-up care monitors artery health and risk factors like smoking or diet that contribute to re-narrowing.